Extrieve/SCP-Intro-API/README.md

 ```

 <br>
-If you are still having trouble, try the following: access repl.it and create a new Python3 project and retry the commands above.
+If you are still having trouble, try the following: access http://repl.it and create a new Python3 project and retry the commands above.
 If you are still having trouble, please contact us at nicolas.cinera@gmail.com